2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 October–December | $3.63 per cubic foot | $2.43 per cubic foot |

-As shown in the table above, Amazon FBA fees increase dramatically during the holiday season.
+As shown in the table above, Amazon FBA fees increase dramatically during the peak holiday season.
 This is something to watch if you use FBA, and it’s a significant reason that volume sellers rarely use FBA as their sole storage option.

 Long-term Storage Fees